It’s hard to believe that Regency Square Mall was once one of the busiest malls in the country.

 By the late 2000s, it was clear that the mall was dying.
 Crimes at Regency outpaced those at The Avenues and St. Johns Town Center combined.

 The mall’s west wing became a ghost town.
-Dillard’s converted their location to a clearance center.
-A shooting in 2008 involving an off-duty JSO officer only served to further solidify the mall’s reputation as a bad place.
+Dillard’s converted its location to a clearance center.
+A shooting in 2008 involving an off-duty JSO officer only served to further solidify the mall’s reputation as a dangerous place.
 Many locals refused to shop at the mall by themselves, or after dark.